jon-harper/E34M1/docs/tour.md

 ## Stock EVA Modules

-Stock modules have not changed from EVA 3; any hotend or extruder with a mount is compatible.
+Stock modules have not changed in how they join with other parts.
+This keeps third party mods compatible while allowing us to make small improvements and fixes to the existing mounting options.

 We've assembled lists of known hotend and drive mounts.

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-card">